Making Image Editing Easier via Adaptive Task Reformulation with Agentic Executions: Introduction

 Based on this perspective, we propose an adaptive task reformulation framework implemented by a lightweight agent with multi-step, feedback-driven decision making at inference time.
 Given an input image and editing instruction, the agent first performs query profiling to characterize the task in terms of its edit target, key constraints, and scope of modification, while extracting target-aware visual context and relevant spatial properties such as relative scale, position, and surrounding dependencies.
 It then performs reformulation routing to assign the query to a suitable execution strategy, such as direct editing, structural decoupling, or localized crop editing.
 Within the selected route, the agent carries out route-conditioned execution by iteratively invoking reformulation operations and editing tools to manipulate the task representation, for example by isolating a target region, decoupling structurally dependent content, rewriting ambiguous intent, or composing localized edits back into the original image.
 Intermediate outputs are further used as feedback to guide subsequent planning and action selection, allowing the system to progressively refine the editing process rather than relying on a single-shot prediction.

 We evaluate our approach on multiple image editing benchmarks, including ImgEdit\cite{ye2025imgedit}, PICA\cite{pu2025picabench}, and RePlan\cite{qu2025replan}, across diverse editing backbones such as Qwen-Image-Edit and Nano Banana.
 Our framework consistently improves performance across benchmarks and models, with especially pronounced gains on challenging subsets associated with common failure modes.
 These results show that task reformulation is a critical yet largely underexplored dimension of image editing, complementary to advances in model architecture and training.
 More broadly, they suggest that a substantial portion of current editing failures can be mitigated not by building a new model, but by better organizing the task presented to existing ones.
-Codes are coming soon.

 Our contributions are three-fold: \begin{itemize} \item We identify task formulation mismatch as a key and underexplored source of failure in instruction-guided image editing, and argue that many unreliable edits stem from poorly conditioned queries rather than insufficient model capability.

 \item We propose an adaptive task reformulation framework that profiles each query, routes it to a suitable reformulation strategy, and executes it through route-conditioned agentic operations with intermediate states and feedback.